ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 The second one will be the algorithm used for the json web token.
 The algorithm will use will be H256.

 You have your two environnements variables.
-Time to save it ! create a '.env' file inside the folder `flask_app`.
-Your .env should look like this :
+Time to save it!
+Create an `.env` file inside the folder `flask_app`.
+Your `.env` should look like this:

 ```
 JWT_SECRET_KEY=your-jwebtoken-generated-before